 In Study 2, AQI is taken as the second component of the response variable in place of poverty.
-AQI information is obtained from the EPA AQI report site.
 Air pollutant monitoring stations are sparsely located in 32 out of 68 lower Michigan counties, and thus, constitutes missing information.
-The covariates for AQI are the intercept and the non-industrialization status of the county ($q_2 = 2$).
+The covariates for AQI are the intercept and the non-industrialization status of the county $(q_2 = 2)$.
 We take y{2j} to be normally distributed with mean η{2j} and fixed standard deviation σ_0 , estimated using our data and set at 0.1.